moesabi/myrepo_comp383/README.md

 ```
 # Analyzing HCMV Transcriptomes Using SPAdes and BLAST

 Read the SPAdes assembly output file, find the longest contig, and save to a new file.
 Then uses the longest contig as a query to perform a BLAST+ search against the nr nucleotide database and saves the results in an XML file.
+The neccesary tools to run this are, Python, Biopython, and BLAST+.

 ```python